Old Aqueduct Club

 Old Gas House

 Photo of the Gas House Circa.
-1913 was posted and discussed July 9, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
-Photo was copied from 79 photos for Don Hall’s Old Gas House on Yelp.com.
+1913 from Photos for Don Hall's Old Gas House on Yelp.com was posted and discussed July 9, 2018 on You are positively from Fort Wayne, if you remember...
+Archived group on Facebook.
 Since 1955 the location has been Hall's Gas House restaurant on Superior Street of the local Don Hall's restaurant chain.
 It was the Fort Wayne Gas Light Company for producing gas from coal in the 1850s.
 See Under the Gas Lights by Tom Castaldi published May 23, 2013 in the History Center Notes & Queries blog.
-Coal tar residue from coal processing into gas over a century ago is considered a hazardous waste site near the rivers requiring cleanup - NIPSCO planning for coal tar cleanup this fall in St. Marys River The work will require temporary use of the large grassy area on the Old Fort grounds by Kevin Kilbane published March 9, 2017 in The News-Sentinel newspaper.
+Coal tar residue from coal processing into gas over a century ago is considered a hazardous waste site near the rivers requiring cleanup - NIPSCO planning for coal tar cleanup this fall in St. Marys River The work will require temporary use of the large grassy area on the Old Fort grounds by Kevin Kilbane published March 9, 2017 in The News-Sentinel newspaper now on the Internet Archive Wayback Machine.

 Old Methodist College - OMC